JuliaLang/PkgDev.jl/README.md

 ## Usage

-### PkgDev.tag(pkg, version=nothing, registry=nothing)
+### PkgDev.tag(package_name, version=nothing, registry=nothing)

-Tag a new release for package `pkg`.
+Tag a new release for package `package_name`.
 The package you want to tag must be deved in the current Julia environment.
-You pass the package name `pkg` as a `String`.
+You pass the package name `package_name` as a `String`.
 The git commit that is the `HEAD` in the package folder will form the basis for the version to be tagged.

 If you don't specify a `version`, then the `version` field in the `Project.toml` _must_ have the format `x.y.z-DEV`, and the command will tag version `x.y.z` as the next release.
 Alternatively you can specify one of `:major`, `:minor` or `:patch` for the `version` parameter.
 In that case `PkgDev.tag` will increase that part of the version number by 1 and tag that version.
 Finally, you can also specify a full `VersionNumber` as the value for the `version` parameter, in which case that version will be tagged.